martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 ## Server Connection ID

-Servers SHOULD generate an Connection ID to provide additional entropy in salt generation.
+Servers SHOULD generate a Connection ID to provide additional entropy in salt generation.
 Two clients that receive the same version number but different connection IDs will not be able to decode each other's Initial Packets.

-The connection ID MUST appear to be random to observers, but iit might encode information to route the packet in the server infrastructure.
+The connection ID MUST appear to be random to observers, but it might encode information to route the packet in the server infrastructure, or standard version information.

 The connection ID MUST NOT be between 1 and 7 bytes long.
 A zero-length connection ID signals that the destination connection ID will not be an input